nemanjam/redux-ecommerce/README.md

 - Product card with loader for image loading
 - Toast messages for adding, liking a product, login/logout with Google and network errors
 - Loading state with spinner with text or default spinner
-- Two fake backends with Promise and Axios-Mock_Adapter strategies
+- Two fake backends with Promise and Axios-Mock-Adapter strategies
 - Dynamic data creation and randomizing with Faker
 - Dynamic carousel width with React Container Dimensions and image cropping with `object-fit:cover`